feathersjs/docs/guides/chat/frontend.md

 > __Note:__ We will not be using a frontend framework so we can focus on what Feathers is all about.
 Feathers is framework agnostic and can be used with any frontend framework like React, VueJS or Angular.
 For more information see the [frameworks section](../frameworks/readme.md).

-## Setting up the index page
+## Set up the index page

-We are already serving a the static files in the `public` folder and have a placeholder page in `public/index.html`.
+We are already serving the static files in the `public` folder and have a placeholder page in `public/index.html`.
 Let's update it to the following:

 ```html
 <html>